JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 In the above example, we search for `User` entities and optionally traverse an `IS` relationship to a `Person` entity.
-If the relationship exists, the related `Person` entities are returned in the list of results.
+If the relationship exists, the related `Person` entities are added to the list of results.
-If the relationship does not exist, the `User` entity is returned.

 Relationships can still chained within an optional traversal.
 The query below will return a list of `Device` owned by a `Person` that is a `User`